Burke Library will close to the public beginning Monday, May 18, 2020, for a complete reconstruction of the first floor and front entrance.

 - Your phone (or security key) is your second factor, something you have.

-This helps prevent unauthorized access to systems in the event your password is compromised.
+This helps prevent unauthorized access to systems in the event your password is compromised or stolen.

 Download and Begin Using Duo